surya-shodan/mongoexportcsv/README.md

 Notes:

 As you can see, this is clearly barebones and I've just finished coding it.
-I'll adding features like using baseCommands to specify command-line args and so on.
+I'll be adding features like using baseCommands to specify command-line args and so on.
 Hope you guys find this useful.